liferay/liferay-docs/discover/deployment/articles/03-maintaining-liferay/liferay-enterprise-search/01-configuring-elasticsearch.markdown

 **Note:** There's actually a third way to add configuration options to the Elasticsearch adapter.
 You or your favorite developer can build a Contributor Module and deploy it to Liferay's OSGi runtime.
-See the developer tutorial on Settings Contributor Modules (note yet written) for more information.
+See the developer tutorial on Settings Contributor Modules (not yet written) for more information.
 In summary, the contributor module needs the following:

 -  A class that implements either `com.liferay.portal.search.elasticsearch.settings.SettingsContributor` or